ORCHESTRAL HARPIST, CHAMBER Musician, SOLOIST

 Versatile harpist Kathryn Andrews fears no challenge on her instrument.
 Whether it be collaborating on a contemporary work, playing with an orchestra, or performing as a soloist, Kathryn’s unique interpretation, technique and musicality make her one of the most recognized harpists in New York City.

-On Broadway, Kathryn was the principal harpist for the 2018 production of Carousel starring Renée Fleming.
-She has performed on Hello, Dolly!, Wicked, Rogers + Hammerstein’s Cinderella and The Fantasticks.
+On Broadway, Kathryn was the principal harpist for the 2018 production of Rogers + Hammerstein’s Carousel starring Renée Fleming.
+She has performed on Hello, Dolly!, Wicked, Rogers + Hammerstein’s Cinderella, The Fantasticks, and The Radio City Christmas Spectacular.
 She has performed with The Bronx Opera, The Queens Symphony, The Chelsea Symphony, The Manhattan Camerata and The West Point Band.
 She was a featured soloist with The Chelsea Symphony in their 2009 and 2012 seasons.

-Kathryn can be heard on Duo Scorpio's Scorpion Tales and Two Bridges, Trio Kavak's Heirlooms, Rodger’s and Hammerstein’s Carousel (2018 Cast Recording), Broadway’s Carols for a Cure with the cast of Rodger’s and Hammerstein’s Cinderella, children’s collaboration Zin!
+Kathryn can be heard on Duo Scorpio's Scorpion Tales and Two Bridges, Trio Kavak's Heirlooms, Rodger’s + Hammerstein’s Carousel Grammy® nominated 2018 Cast Album, Broadway’s Carols for a Cure with the cast of Rodger’s and Hammerstein’s Cinderella, children’s collaboration Zin!
 Zin!
 Zin! a Violin with music by Marvin Hamlisch and jazz legend Wycliff Gordon featuring narration by Angela Lansbury, and several jazz albums including Sixteen: Drummer's Suite by Dan Weiss, Fourteen by Dan Weiss, one of The New York Times top 10 albums of 2014, A Pouting Grimace by Matt Mitchell, and Caterpillar Chronicles by Steve Newcomb.

-Kathryn has performed with Florence + The Machine, Warren Haynes, Marvin Hamlisch, Il Divo, The Irish Tenors, Frank Patterson, Jane Monheit, Joe Lovano, and American Idol Clay Aiken.
+Kathryn has performed with Florence + The Machine, Warren Haynes, Sarah Brightman, Josh Groban, Idina Menzel, Marvin Hamlisch, Il Divo, Hanson, The Irish Tenors, Frank Patterson, Jane Monheit, Joe Lovano, and American Idol Clay Aiken.

 Kathryn has a Master Degree from the Manhattan School of Music in Orchestral Performance and a Master Degree from the Mannes College of Music in Classical Harp where she studied with Susan Jolles.
 In 2009, she was awarded the Orchestral Performance Award from the Bel Canto Institute in Florence, Italy for her interpretation of the bel canto style winning a solo recital in Los Angelos, California.

-Passionate about teaching, Kathryn maintains a private harp studio in New York and New Jersey, is a substitute teacher at the Manhattan School of Music Pre-College, and is on the faculty at The Dwight School's Conservatory Program.
+Passionate about teaching, Kathryn maintains a private harp studio in New York and New Jersey and is on the faculty at The Dwight School's Conservatory Program.
 Kathryn is the Co-Director of the Prep Division of the Young Artists Harp Seminar.
 She is a member of the Local 802 Musician Union, The American Harp Society, and Metro Harp New York.